Raagh/torneo-luefi/README.md

 # Torneo L.U.E.F.I

-This project corresponds to the web application for torneo luefi, a children football league from Argentina.
+This project corresponds to the web application for Torneo LUEFI, a children football league from Argentina.

 ## Development server